Interested in working with us?

 Batbold Zagdragchaa has over 15 years of experience in project management, program development, social science research and project evaluation.
 Prior to joining Give2Asia, he led International Development Research Center (IDRC, Canada) - funded mega project, to enhance use of information technologies in the education, governance and livelihoods sectors of Mongolia.
 He also managed a local NGO, which aimed to promote Mongolia’s relationships with the Asia-Pacific region.
 Batbold holds a Master’s degree in International and Development Economics from the University of Namur, Belgium.

-Christine Leong Knight works closely with the Director of Operations to design and maintain the systems and infrastructure of the human resource and finance setup.
+Christine Leong Knight works closely with Give2Asia's Finance and Operations team to design and maintain the systems and infrastructure of the human resource and finance setup.
 After spending more than a decade working in the publishing industry for startups and global brands in Asia and Europe, Christine brings her administration and management experience to the Operations team at Give2Asia with an emphasis on talent empowerment and process improvement.

 Country Advisor, South Korea